paxdotdev/pax/README.md

 Pax was birthed within Rust.
 Authoring Pax in the early days will require writing Rust for application logic.

 That said, Pax is its own language, separate from Rust, and it aims to achieve ergonomics familiar to GUI designers and developers.
 [On the roadmap](TODO.md) is to add a JavaScript runtime.
-This will enable writing Pax without writing any Rust — hacking Pax should feel like hacking HTML and CSS.
+This will enable hacking on Pax without writing any Rust.

 #### Sky's the limit